Nest

 Limited edition sculpture

 Nest was initially created as a sculpture (without water), 25 cm high x 47 cm wide.
-The first two people to order it, however, asked that we develop Nest to have an option for incorporating water, so it is now a sculpture either with or without water.
-Made in galvanised and etched steel (the same material as the Ilkley Fountain), Nest is suitable for outdoors or indoors.
+Made in galvanised and acid etched steel, and developed with blacksmith James Wilkinson, the sculpture is suitable for outdoors or indoors.
 If outdoors, it can be left all year round in all weathers.
+There is a removable galvanised bolt at the centre of the Nest so that it can fill with rainwater for birds, or trickle out.

 Nest as a limited edition sculpture with water

-Nest as a small self-contained fountain sculpture in galvanised and etched steel: It is very easy to assemble and operate and does not need an additional pool or body of water.
+Nest as a small self-contained fountain sculpture is very easy to assemble and operate and does not need an additional pool or body of water.
 The fountain sculpture comprises:

 • Nest sculpture (25 cm high x 47 cm wide) in galvanised steel